 Welcome back!
-In the previous article, we talked about one of the most common problems agency owners face – managing clients expectations when they keep asking for more.
+In part 1 of this 2-part series on managing clients, we talked about one of the most common problems agency owners face - managing clients expectations when they keep asking for more.
 We went over how having a rock-solid service level agreement in place is a huge boon, as it gives you an easy way to handle delivering extras and unforeseen changes.

 In this week’s article, we’re going to dive deeper into the things that influence your client’s expectations, and what you can do manage them.
 Even before you first create that service level agreement, you have the chance to influence how they perceive you.
 And once you’re working together, you need to ensure that everyone on your team is on board with your methods.